arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/get_api_replication_logger_state.md

 @startDocuBlock get_api_replication_logger_state
 @brief returns the state of the replication logger

-@RESTHEADER{GET /_api/replication/logger-state, Return replication logger state, handleCommandLoggerState}
+@RESTHEADER{GET /_api/replication/logger-state, Return replication logger state, getReplicationLoggerState}

 @RESTDESCRIPTION
 Returns the current state of the server's replication logger.
 The state will